 Other contributing factors could have been it kept the body cooler by exposing less of it to the sun and that bipedalism is a very efficient method for long-distance travel.

-Referring to the previous chapter, the small hominids/hominins with small, weak teeth, would have used some type of rudimentary tool for protection.
+Referring to the previous chapter, the reduction of tooth size and increase in brain size also correlates with bipedalism.
+It makes sense that small hominids/hominins with small, weak teeth, would have used some type of rudimentary tool for protection.
 This also connects to the carrying hypothesis above (Sarah Etheridge-Criswell, 2018).